dmfay/massive-js/queries.md

 Since Massive doesn't use models, data is retrieved as plain old JavaScript objects where keys correspond to column names.
 With the obvious exceptions of `findOne` and `count`, most query functions return arrays where each object represents a row in the resultset _even if_ there is only one result whether naturally or from a `LIMIT` clause applied by query options.

-The `find`, `findOne`, and `count` functions form a consistent API for data retrieval with criteria and options. `where` offers total flexibility if you need to hand-write a `WHERE` clause for cases where criteria objects aren't sufficient (for example, testing concatenation or math on a field). `search` handles full-text search across multiple columns.
+The `find`, `findOne`, and `count` functions form a consistent API for data retrieval with criteria and options. `where` offers total flexibility if you need to hand-write a `WHERE` clause for cases where criteria objects aren't sufficient (for example, testing concatenation or math on a field). `search` handles full-text search across multiple fields.

 All query functions except `count` may take [options objects](/options).
 Valid options are those for `SELECT` statements and general results processing.
 One especially useful option with query functions is `stream`, which, when true, will return results as a stream instead of an array.
 This allows you to start reading and handling data immediately, but the connection will remain open until the stream is terminated.